 Sale Residents: Sale is collected over multiple days - residents can view the Sale Garbage Collection Map to determine their collection zone.

-Council engage the services of a contractor to undertake their waste collection - the current contractor is Towards Zero.
+Council engages the services of a contractor to undertake their waste collection - the current contractor is Cleanaway.

 To request a new bin service, please check our 'Declared Area' boundaries to see whether your property is required to have a kerbside collection pickup.
 If you meet the boundary requirements, please call Council’s Customer Service Centre to arrange a new service.